runtimeverification/haskell-backend/design-decisions/2020-02-06-One-Path-Deterministic.md

-The one-path algorithm applies rewrite rules to the goals using the `deriveSeq` procedure, which was not designed to consider rule applications where two or more rules have the same LHS (as in the case of non-deterministic semantics).
+The one-path algorithm applies rewrite rules to the goals using the `deriveSeq` procedure, which was not designed to consider rule applications where two or more rules have the same left hand side (as in the case of non-deterministic semantics).
 These characteristics of the implementation entail that the one-path algorithm, while sound, doesn't guarantee full state space coverage.

-This is in accord with the original definition of one-path-reachability which only guaranteed (relative) completeness for (strongly) deterministic definitions, and with the fact that for non-deterministic definitions, all-path-reachability already provides a (relative) complete verification procedure.
+This is in accord with the original definition of one-path reachability which only guaranteed (relative) completeness for (strongly) deterministic definitions, and with the fact that for non-deterministic definitions, all-path reachability already provides a (relative) complete verification procedure.

 ### Consequences